Why Did Saudi Arabia Ban Visas For India And 13 Other Countries?

 The Saudi Authorities have temporarily banned 14 countries to counter the overcrowding at the Hajj.
 Here is the complete list of 14 countries that will face this.

-Saudi Authorities blamed unregistered participants for the overcrowding and intense heat that killed more than 1.2 K pilgrims during the 2024 Hajj.
-Many of these unapproved pilgrims don't have access to basic amenities, creating safety hazards and logistical difficulties.
-Authorities have found a way to tighten visa regulations to prevent such unfortunate tragedies.
+Saudi Arabia’s authorities blamed unregistered participants for the overcrowding and intense heat that killed more than 1,200 pilgrims during the 2024 Hajj.
+Many of these unapproved pilgrims didn’t have access to basic amenities, creating safety hazards and logistical difficulties.
+In response, Saudi Arabia authorities have found a way to tighten visa regulations to prevent such unfortunate tragedies.

 The inclusion of India in this visa suspension is linked to some past incidents.
 As per some previously documented cases, Saudi officials reported the unauthorized and misuse of visas by some nationals.
 Some people in the past have not registered through the official portal and participated in Hajj, which undermines Saudi Arabia's quota-based system and creates challenges.